IMTMarburg/TP53_SGE/README.md

 ## Calculating p-values

-We used the scores and standard errors of the enrich2 analysis to perform one-sided z-tests for each non-synonymous variant under the null hypothesis that the variant’s score is equal or lower from the weighted mean of the synonymous (WT-like) variants.
+We used the RFS-transformed scores and standard errors of the enrich2 analysis as calculated above (in [RFS_enrich.ipynb](RFS_enrich.ipynb)) to perform one-sided z-tests for each non-synonymous variant under the null hypothesis that the variant’s score is equal or lower from the weighted mean of the synonymous (WT-like) variants.
 The alternative hypothesis being that the scores obtained from non-synonymous variants are significantly higher.
 The z-tests are then adjusted for multiple hypothesis testing using Benjamini-Hochberg correction.

 The calculation can be found in this jupyter notebook: [z_statistics_enrich.ipynb](z_statistics_enrich.ipynb)